polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/index.md

 title: "Introduction"
 ---

 This is a beginner level guide to help you get started with building a basic decentralized application (later called DApp) on top of the Substrate based blockchain, using [polkadot{.js} api (aka polkadot-js api)](https://github.com/polkadot-js).
-This tutorial does not require any previous knowledge about the Substrate framework or rust language, it does however require knowledge of Javascript as well a basic knowledge of the React framework.
+This tutorial does not require any previous knowledge about the Substrate framework or rust language, it does, however, require knowledge of Javascript as well a basic knowledge of the React framework.

 ## What does this guide cover?